aio-libs/aiokafka/docs/producer.rst

 avoid ``send_and_wait`` shortcut::

     # Will add the message to 1st partition's batch.
 If this method times out,
-    # we can say for sure that message was not ever sent.
+    # we can say for sure that message will never be sent.

     fut = await producer.send("my_topic", b"Super message", partition=1)

     # Message will either be delivered or an unrecoverable error will occur.